 Install Azure PowerShell on macOS or Linux

 For non-Windows platforms, it's possible to run Azure PowerShell in PowerShell Core v6.
 This version of PowerShell is built for use on any platform that supports .NET Core.
-To work with these platforms, there's a special .NET Core version of Azure PowerShell available.
+To work with these platforms, there's a .NET Standard version of Azure PowerShell available.

-At this time, both PowerShell Core v6 and Azure PowerShell for .NET Core are still in beta.
-Support for these products is limited.
+At this time, Azure PowerShell for .NET Standard is still in beta.
 If you have problems or discover bugs, please file an issue on GitHub.

 Install PowerShell Core